pymupdf/PyMuPDF/docs/vars.rst

 .. py:data:: TEXT_MEDIABOX_CLIP

-    64 -- If set, characters entirely outside a page's **mediabox** will be ignored.
+    64 -- Characters entirely outside a page's **mediabox** or contained in other "clipped" areas will be ignored.
 This is default in PyMuPDF.

 .. py:data:: TEXT_CID_FOR_UNKNOWN_UNICODE

-    128 -- If set, use raw character codes instead of U+FFFD.
+    128 -- Use raw character codes instead of U+FFFD.
 This is the default for **text extraction** in PyMuPDF.
 If you **want to detect** when encoding information is missing or uncertain, toggle this flag and scan for the presence of U+FFFD (= `chr(0xfffd)`) code points in the resulting text.

+.. py:data:: TEXT_ACCURATE_BBOXES

+    512 -- Ignore metric values of all fonts when computing character boundary boxes -- most prominently the `ascender <https://en.wikipedia.org/wiki/Ascender_(typography)>`_ and `descender <https://en.wikipedia.org/wiki/Descender>`_ values.
+Instead, follow the drawing commands of each character's glyph and compute its rectangle hull.
+This is the smallest rectangle wrapping all points used for drawing the visual appearance - see the :ref:`Shape` class for understanding the background.
+This will especially result in individual character heights.
+For instance a (white) space will have a **bbox of height 0** (because nothing is drawn) -- in contrast to the non-zero boundary box generated when using font metrics.
+This option may be useful to cope with getting meaningful boundary boxes even for fonts containing errors.
+Its use will slow down text extraction somewhat because of the incurred computational effort.

+.. py:data:: TEXT_IGNORE_ACTUALTEXT

+    2048 -- Ignore built-in differences between text appearing in e.g. PDF viewers versus text stored in the PDF.
+See :ref:`AdobeManual`, page 615 for background.
+If set, the **stored** ("replacement" text) is ignored in favor of the displayed text.

 The following constants represent the default combinations of the above for text extraction and searching: